labex-labs/open-source-labs/css/30-seconds-of-css/lab-mouse-cursor-gradient-tracking/step1.md

 </button>
 ```

-And here's an example of the corresponding CSS code:
+And here is the CSS code:

 ```css
 .mouse-cursor-gradient-tracking {